 The American Express® Gold Card drops the annual fee lower, to $160, which applies after the first year.
 As far as rewards go, you can earn two points per dollar on flights booked directly through the airline and at U.S. restaurants.
 All other purchases earn one point per dollar.

 The card’s benefits include two rewards points per dollar on hotel stays of two consecutive nights or more booked through American Express Travel.
 You also get a $75 credit towards hotel and resort purchases.
 There is no annual statement credit for air travel, which may be a downer if you fly often.

-The Blue Sky card is aimed at travelers who want to earn rewards points without paying an annual fee.
+The Blue Sky® Card from American Express is aimed at travelers who want to earn rewards points without paying an annual fee.
 This card offers one point for every dollar on eligible purchases.
 That covers flights, hotel stays, trips to the grocery store, or filling up at the tank.

 One thing that sets this card apart is the ability to carry a balance.
 The other three cards profiled here are all charge cards.
 While you will pay interest on your balance if you don't pay it in full at the end of the billing cycle, having that flexibility may be helpful if you can’t always pay in full.

 Credit Card: American Express Travel Cards